ethangclark/r2v/README.md

 The same rule about state state holds with Materialization state: you must ONLY call `Materialization` functions from WITHIN Views and Reactions for the Views and Reactions to update when Materialization state updates.

-## Special use-case API

-These exports allow for interoperability with other frameworks.

 ### Reaction

 #### API: Reaction(def: () => (void | (nonReactiveFollowup: () => void))): function stop(): void